furoshiki/FirstPaintSetter.js/README.md

     <script src="js/FirstPaintAdd.js></script>

 Only IE9+ and Chrome can work.
-Safari, Firefox and Opera might not be implemented until adaption is changed.
+Safari, Firefox and Opera might not be implemented until the developer's adaption is changed.